 Hardening the process backend#

 Picking the process backend is the start of the work, not the end.
 The backend provides the per-worker sandbox; the operator provides the network and resource boundaries around it.
-Three controls matter.
+Four controls matter.

 Native (bare-host) mode is supported for dedicated single-purpose VMs, but containerized mode is the default recommendation: